David Brudenell-Bruce, 9th Marquess of Ailesbury

 David Michael James Brudenell-Bruce, 9th Marquess of Ailesbury (born 12 November 1952), styled The Hon.
 David Brudenell-Bruce until 1974 and Earl of Cardigan between 1974 and 2024, is a British peer.

 Biography

 Early life

 David Brudenell-Bruce is the son of Michael Brudenell-Bruce, 8th Marquess of Ailesbury, and Edwina Sylvia de Winton Wills of W.D. & H.O.
 Wills.
-His parents divorced when he was six years old.
-He attended Hawtreys prep-school, Eton College, Rannoch School, and the Royal Agricultural College, Cirencester.
+His parents divorced when he was six years old and he attended Hawtreys prep-school, Eton College, Rannoch School, and the Royal Agricultural College, Cirencester.